How to Shoot Video Like a Professional Videographer

 You'd think outdoor videography would be simple because the sun provides the lighting, but to get the best outdoor results, you have to watch the position of the sun closely.

 Shoot with the sun at your back.
-If you're recording people, they may complain about looking directly into the sunlight, but tell them that the shots you'll get will be much better than if you were shooting into the sun.
-That would put their faces in silhouette.
+If you're recording people, they may complain about looking directly into the sunlight, but tell them that the shots you'll get will be much better than if they were silhouetted against the sun.

 Prepare for Indoor Video Shooting